 The core of the Arvo Pärt Centre is its archive, which brings together the entire creative heritage of the composer and related information and documents, both in physical and digital form.

 The majority of the archival materials in the personal archive of Arvo Pärt are original documents from the composer’s family.
-The oldest document in the archive – a photo postcard of the composer’s great-grandfather – dates back to the last quarter of the 19th century (the exact year is unknown).
+The oldest of them dates back to 1863 – it is a Bible the composer’s grandmother used for reading to her family on Sundays.
 Handwritten documents related to the composer’s creative work date back to 1970s.
 The bulk of the family archival documents, however, started to accumulate from 1980 onwards, after emigrating to the West.

 Nora Pärt can be considered Arvo Pärt’s first archivist, as for the past thirty years, she took care of the huge volume of documents.
 Thanks to her work, the centre archivists did not have to start by processing the material in detail, but were able to implement the classification system Nora Pärt developed, supplementing it only with minor contemporary archiving requirements.

 Arvo Pärt’s archive is rather substantial and contains a lot of different types of documents.
 The most valuable items in the archive are the handwritten scores, sketches, schemes, and musical diaries.
 The most recent of them have not yet reached the centre, as the composer is still working.

 Most of Pärt’s original scores and sketches from 1950s to 1970s are currently located at the the Estonian Theatre and Music Museum and the archive holds only their digital copies.
 The prevailing system in the Estonian Soviet Socialist Republic was for the state government to obtain the original scores, with composers left only with copies.
 We have also digitised materials located in the National Archives of Estonia, the Estonian Film Archives, the Estonian Literary Museum, and the Estonian Public Broadcasting Archives.